gaju-01/TechCradle/README.md

 * Allows CRUD operations on Documents/Blogs
 * Allows users to follow/unfollow others

+# Note
+* Please generate your own API key for the Google Gemini to generate the description using AI.

 # How to start the application
 * Use ```git clone``` to clone the repository that already exists on GitHub, including all of the files, branches, and commits.
 * From the root of the project cd into ```SpringBoot``` folder.